Using My Passion To Inspire Others

 Judo reminded me that women can be strong as well as graceful, fierce as well as peaceful, controlled as well as chaotic.

-I tried Judo because I made a promise, I returned because I found a purpose.
+I tried Judo because I made a promise, I returned because I found a passion.
 I can’t explain the feeling, but something inside me just clicked.
 That same evening, I paid for my membership for the rest of the year.

 There was an incredible sense of achievement when I could finally link all the elements of a technique together.
 It wasn’t too long before I graded to my red belt (which was a whole other internal battle!).
 In my second year, I became the Social Secretary for the club.
 I wanted everyone to experience the joy and empowerment that Judo had granted me.
 My specific aim was to increase female participation.